zodb/relstorage/README.txt

         failing the attempt to commit.
 The default is 30 seconds.

         The MySQL and Oracle adapters support this option.
-The PostgreSQL adapter currently does not.
+The PostgreSQL adapter supports this when the PostgreSQL server is at least version 9.3; otherwise it is ignored.

 ``commit-lock-id``
         During commit, RelStorage acquires a database-wide lock.
 This